Nirvikalpa108/Amina-CV/README.md

 London School of Economics BSc Social Policy - First Class Honours

 United World College of the Atlantic - International Baccalaureate (Maths, Design, History, English, German, Music) 37

+## Personal
+Amina is passionate about having a positive impact on the world.
+Her daily practices include meditation, an hour of coding and yoga if she's lucky!
+Amina is Mother to Zakaria and wife to Semir.
+They all live in a lovely, leafy green suburb of South London.
+Amina loves cycling, single sculling, weightlifting and walks in the forest!